Montana Legislature dishonors history, research, education, preservation

 Whittenberg said the impacts of the 25 percent reduction in staff, and of the obliteration of travel funds, will be felt far outside Helena.

 “So whether it’s the state Historic Preservation Office, or some of our educational programming, our teacher workshops, the kind of work that we do in classrooms all over the state, the consulting work that we do with museums and historical societies to help them take advantage of our expertise will be severely restricted,” he told the Legislature’s Education Interim Committee August 22.

 He said MHS will work with the rest of the state as well as it can out of Helena.
 For example, it has dozens of lesson plans posted online, which have been used by teachers in every corner of the state.
-And the Montana Historical Society is seeking other funding sources.
+And MHS is seeking other funding sources.